tanvincible/GitX/README.md

     └───vcs_operations/      # Version control operations utility
             vcs_operations.go
 ```
-For a detailed project structure, click [here](Project_Structure.md).
+For the detailed project structure, click [here](Project_Structure.md).

 ## Documentation

-You can find the detailed documentation in the [docs\ ](https://github.com/TanviPooranmal/GitX/tree/main/docs) directory.
+You can find the detailed documentation [here](https://tanvipooranmal.github.io/GitX/) and, also in the [docs\ ](https://github.com/TanviPooranmal/GitX/tree/main/docs) directory.
 It includes guides, references, and troubleshooting information to help you get started with GitX.

 ## License

-GitX is licensed under the MIT License.
+GitX is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE.MD) file for more details.